Thursday, June 18, 2026

 9 am: Walked to the "Ancient Agora Market", an open area covered with stone outlines.
 Next to it, a large modern pillared walkway building with open side adjacent to market area.
 Inside, a museum of stone articles unearthed nearby.

-Lunched nearby at restaurant "Mnaipaktaphe", an open air retaurant in downtown district.
+Lunched nearby at restaurant "Mnaipaktaphe", an open air restaurant in downtown district.
 Gyros- face up on pita bread.
 Olive oil salad to share.
 Never a dull iceberg lettuce in any of our meals.
 All delicious with onion, tomato, olive and such.
-The arugula here I could handle- not bitter or overly perfummy as in the states.
+The arugula here I could handle- not bitter or overly perfumy as in the states.

 Motor coach to Acropolis.
 We will have same 30 "L'oee'ne" passenger bus and driver on whole trip.